 The quorum for a Board meeting is two but attendance by all Directors at each meeting is strongly encouraged.
 Whilst Directors try to arrange their schedules accordingly, non-attendance is unavoidable in certain circumstances.

-During 2022, seven Board meetings were held and three meetings of a committee of the Board.
+During 2024, there was one Board meetings and all other significant company decisions were made by written resolutions.
 The table below details the number of Board meetings.